Reducing stress in teens: Dr. Lisa Damour gives one simple tip.

 It’s worth noting that the research team also tracked the grades of the adolescents participating in the study.
 After accounting for where students stood academically when the research started, they found that seven months later, the teenagers who learned that people can change had higher grade point averages than the students who didn’t receive that lesson.

 Why would learning that people can change boost a teenager’s grades?
-A key factor appears to be the drop in psychological stress, which, as we’d expect, improves concentration.
+A key factor appears to be the drop in psychological stress in teens, which, as we’d expect, improves concentration.
 Indeed, the research team asked the teenagers to perform an intellectual task (counting down from 996 in steps of seven) immediately after they presented to the unfriendly audience.
 They found that the adolescents who held a flexible view of personality outperformed the teenagers who didn’t.

 Put another way, a run-in with a buddy at lunch might distract a student all afternoon if he’s worried that the friendship is doomed.
 But a student who feels confident that he and his friend have room to grow might set the squabble aside until it can be resolved after school.

 So much of what stresses our teenagers cannot be controlled.
 Daily hassles are here to stay—as are hard classes, social friction, and heavy homework loads.
 When adolescents can’t avoid or alter the things that bother them, they may find it helpful to know that they, and their peers, can still change for the better.